aandr26/AWS-SAP-C01-Study-Guide/docs/9_Analytics_IoT_Streaming/9a_EMR/EMR.md

       * Run task trackers and can run mapping and reduce tasks in the cluster.
     * Task nodes are optional:
       * They have no HDFS involvement.
-      * They don't rune task trackers (core), only run tasks.
+      * They don't run task trackers (core), only run tasks.
       * Ideal for SPOT based scaling.
   * **EMR Cost and Performance Optimization:**
     * **Performance:**